 Just in case you are wondering; most training activities are held right at camp.
 We do not do long marches, starve you with no food, make you eat bugs, carry heavy backpacks, or other scary things you might imagine.
 However, if your interested in what insects you can eat, or if you want to sample insects, Will be happy to show you.

-First Circle Camp is designed to accommodate beginners as well as folks who have years of outdoor hiking or backpacking experience.
+First Circle Camp is designed to accommodate beginners as well as folks who have outdoor hiking or backpacking experience.
 You can never learn enough especially if you enjoy the outdoors as much as we do.

 What we do